NASA: Moon landing

-Escalations in the Cold War between the United States and Soviet Union prompted President John F. Kennedy to charge NASA with landing an American on the Moon and returning him safely to Earth by the end of the 1960s and installed James E. Webb as NASA administrator to achieve this goal.
-On May 25, 1961, President Kennedy openly declared this goal in his "Urgent National Needs" speech to the United States Congress, declaring:
+Escalations in the Cold War between the US and the Soviet Union prompted President John F. Kennedy to charge NASA with landing a man on the Moon and returning him safely to Earth by the end of the 1960s.
+Kennedy installed James E. Webb as NASA administrator to execute this ambitious objective.
+On May 25, 1961, Kennedy openly declared this goal in his "Urgent National Needs" speech to Congress, stating:

 I believe this Nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to Earth.
 No single space project in this period will be more impressive to mankind, or more important for the long-range exploration of space; and none will be so difficult or expensive to accomplish.

-Kennedy gave his "We choose to go to the Moon" speech the next year, on September 12, 1962 at Rice University, where he addressed the nation hoping to reinforce public support for the Apollo program.
+Kennedy further galvanized the nation during his "We choose to go to the Moon" speech on September 12, 1962, at Rice University, hoping to reinforce public support for the Apollo program.

-Despite attacks on the goal of landing astronauts on the Moon from the former president Dwight Eisenhower and 1964 presidential candidate Barry Goldwater, President Kennedy was able to protect NASA's growing budget, of which 50% went directly to human spaceflight and it was later estimated that, at its height, 5% of Americans worked on some aspect of the Apollo program.
+Despite criticism of the Moon landing goal from former president Dwight D. Eisenhower and 1964 presidential candidate Barry Goldwater, President Kennedy was able to protect NASA's growing budget, half of which was dedicated directly to human spaceflight.
+It was later estimated that, at its peak, 5% of the American workforce contributed in some capacity to the Apollo program.